SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/01-Basics/guide.md

 >**NOTE** (Navigate your cloud shell to clouddrive directory by using "cd clouddrive").Prior to running any Terraform commands in Azure Cloud Shell, make sure that you select View > Command Palette... > Azure Terraform: push in order to push your latest changes up to your cloud shell environment.

 ## Initialize your Terraform environment
-Before provisioning your environement, you need to ensure that Terraform is initialized using the [init command](https://www.terraform.io/docs/commands/init.html).
+Before provisioning your environement in Cloud Shell navigate to clouddrive using following command "cd clouddrive",then you need to ensure that Terraform is initialized using the [init command](https://www.terraform.io/docs/commands/init.html).
 This process will initialize a working directory containing Terraform configuration files.

 ```terraform init```